-The Southeast European Law Enforcement Center (SELEC) is a law enforcement, treaty-based international organization that brings together the resources and expertise of Police and Customs authorities that join synergies in combating more effectively trans-border organized crime in the region.
+The Southeast European Law Enforcement Center (SELEC) is a law enforcement, treaty-based, international organization that brings together the resources and expertise of Police and Customs authorities that join synergies in combating more effectively trans-border organized crime in Southeast Europe.

-SELEC, as successor of SECI Center founded in 1999, is established to provide support to its 11 Member States (Republic of Albania, Bosnia and Herzegovina, Republic of Bulgaria, Republic of North Macedonia, Hellenic Republic, Hungary, Republic of Moldova, Montenegro, Romania, Republic of Serbia and Republic of Turkey), to enhance the coordination in preventing and combating crime, including transnational serious and organized crime.
+SELEC, as successor of SECI Center founded in 1999, is established to provide support to its 11 Member States (Republic of Albania, Bosnia and Herzegovina, Republic of Bulgaria, Hellenic Republic, Hungary, Republic of Moldova, Montenegro, Republic of North Macedonia, Romania, Republic of Serbia and Republic of Türkiye), to enhance the coordination in preventing and combating crime, including transnational serious and organized crime.

 The founding document of SELEC is the Convention of the Southeast European Law Enforcement Center that entered into force on 7th of October 2011, date when SECI Center became SELEC, while its operational and strategic capabilities were transferred to SELEC, as its successor.

-Besides the 11 Member States, SELEC also has 25 partner countries and organizations, and has established numerous partnerships with other organizations, bodies, as well as with the private sector.
+Besides the 11 Member States, SELEC has more than 25 partner countries and organizations, and has established numerous partnerships with other organizations, bodies, as well as with the private sector.

 The Member States and the Operational partners post at SELEC Headquarters Liaison Officers from Customs and Police, officers that work together on a daily basis, thus facilitating the real-time exchange of information and requests of assistance.
 Each Liaison Officer is supported in its activities by a dedicated National Focal Point established in each Member State.